alazzaro/alazzaro.github.io/hpc_qc_25/README.md

 The selection is based on "first come, first served," so it is highly encouraged that you send an email with your intention to participate as soon as possible.

-Following the rules of the [PASC'25 conference](https://pasc25.pasc-conference.org/submission/guidelines-for-minisymposia/), we will give priority to speakers at an early career researcher. _A speaker is considered early-career if they have less than 7 years of full-time experience in the field since their last degree (the 7-year window may be extended for extenuating circumstances such as parental or medical leave)._
+Following the rules of the [PASC'25 conference](https://pasc25.pasc-conference.org/submission/guidelines-for-minisymposia/), we will give priority to speakers at an early career researcher: "One of the four speakers must be an early career researcher". _A speaker is considered early-career if they have less than 7 years of full-time experience in the field since their last degree (the 7-year window may be extended for extenuating circumstances such as parental or medical leave)._

 Furthermore, presenters must come from different institutions (two speakers from the same institution presenting in the same session will not be accepted).
 The conference allows *only one talk* to be presented per speaker throughout the conference program.